jac0320/gtcsummary/transcribed_notes/Navigating the Large Language Models Frontier: Practical Strategies for Building Enterprise Applications Powered by LLMs.md

 # Navigating the Large Language Models Frontier: Practical Strategies for Building Enterprise Applications Powered by LLMs

+Navigating the Large Language Models Frontier: Practical Strategies for Building Enterprise Applications Powered by LLMs

 ## Introduction
 - Welcome and housekeeping notes from Chinder Patel of NVIDIA.
 - Overview of session focus on building enterprise applications with large language models (LLMs).